RoboJackets/urc-software/urc_localization/localization.md

 The `urc_localization` package provides configuration and launch files for rover state estimation using the **Extended Kalman Filter (EKF)** from the `robot_localization` package.

 It fuses IMU, odometry, and (optionally) GPS inputs to estimate the rover’s position, orientation, and velocity in a consistent world frame.
+It also provides the simulation ground-truth odometry adapter.

 This system includes the following modules: